google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

-Managing your own offline file cache with a service worker is an incredible super power.
+Managing your own offline file cache with a Service Worker is an incredible super power.
 The new __Application__ panel has a number of useful tools for exploring and modifying your stored resources which can be very helpful during development time.

-### Add caching to your service worker
+### Add caching to your Service Worker

 Before you can inspect the cache you'll need to write a little code to store some files.
-Pre-caching files during the service worker's install phase is a useful technique to guarantee that crucial resources are available to user if they happen to go offline.
+Pre-caching files during the Service Worker's install phase is a useful technique to guarantee that crucial resources are available to user if they happen to go offline.
 Let's start there.

 * Before updating the `service-worker.js`, open the DevTools __Application__ panel, navigate to the __Service Workers__ menu, and check the box that says __Update on reload__

 ![d4bcfb0983246797.png](img/d4bcfb0983246797.png)

-This useful trick will force the page to use whatever service worker is the latest, so you don't have to click the __skipWaiting__ option every time you want to make changes to your service worker.
+This useful trick will force the page to use whatever Service Worker is the latest, so you don't have to click the __skipWaiting__ option every time you want to make changes to your Service Worker.

 * Next, update the code in `service-worker.js` so it looks like this